-Commissioned by: German Federal Ministry for Economic Cooperation & Development (BMZ) German Climate Technology Initiative (DKTI)
+Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ), German Climate Technology Initiative (DKTI), European Union

-Lead executing agency: Ugandan Ministry of Energy and Mineral Development (MEMD)
+Lead executing agency: Ministry of Energy and Mineral Development (MEMD)

-Uganda is endowed with great renewable energy potential, able to generate power from solar resources, hydro resources, biomass and wind.
-However, only about 50 per cent of the country’s population has access to any kind of electricity, and 24 per cent of the population has access to Tier 1, meaning has electricity supply more than four hours per day.
-Outside of the cities, electrification drops to just 38 per cent where 70 per cent of the population lives.
-This low electrification rate is a major barrier for economic development and poverty reduction.
-This can be solved using mini grids since they can supply reliable and grid-like electricity in most villages where grid extension is not financially viable.
+Uganda has great potential for generating power from renewable sources such as solar, hydro, biomass and wind.
+However, only about 50 per cent of the population has access to any kind of electricity, with around 24 per cent of them accessing Tier 1 (electricity supply for more than four hours per day).
+Outside of the cities, where 70 per cent of the population lives, electrification is a mere 38 per cent.
+This presents a major barrier to economic development and poverty reduction.
+Mini grids offer a viable solution for this as they can supply reliable and grid-like electricity in most villages where grid extension is unaffordable.

 The Ministry of Energy and Mineral Development (MEMD) seeks to promote private investment for mini grids in Uganda.
-However, the policy and regulatory framework for mini grids still needs to be developed to enable mini-grid projects to reach the necessary scale.
-As of 2015, only around 10 mini grids were registered in Uganda, operated mainly by communities and non-profit organisations.
-Only about five have leveraged a certain share of private investment.
+However, the policy and regulatory framework for mini grids still needs to be developed to enable mini grid projects to reach the necessary scale.

-The project is improving framework conditions for scaling up private sector investment in renewable energy mini-grid electricity distribution.
+The project is improving the framework conditions for scaling up private sector investment in the distribution of electricity from renewable energies via mini grids.

-1. Policy and Steering: Strengthening public actors in the field of electrification planning, formulation of policies and regulations, and promoting sustainable business models.
+- Policy and steering: improving public actors’ capabilities in electrification planning, policy and regulations, and sustainable business models.

-2. Regulatory Instruments: Developing instruments and mechanisms such as a reverse auction tender model for bundled projects hosted by the Government, which promote private sector engagement and provide investment security through Government buy-in.
+- Regulatory instruments: developing instruments and mechanisms such as a reverse auction tender model for bundled projects that promote private sector engagement and provide investment security.

-4. Productive Use: Providing trainings and access to finance for small and medium enterprises, smallholder farmers, and households, ensuring electricity is used to drive economic development and making the mini-grid business model sustainable.
+- Productive Use: providing trainings and access to finance for small and medium enterprises, smallholder farmers, and households, ensuring electricity is used to drive economic development and making the mini-grid business model sustainable.